 As well as reducing the amount of plastic we’re responsible for at Psychi.
 We’re also making a concerted effort to reduce our overall carbon footprint.
 Over the last year, we have dramatically reduced the amount of air freight shipments we use and consolidated our container shipments.
 This means we’re cutting down the CO2 with less trips between us and our suppliers.
 In tandem with this, we are looking to turn away from long haul shipments coming in from abroad.
 By turning to more local suppliers we can both support UK business and further minimize the amount of CO2 our shipments are responsible for.
 It’s a win, win for us, and although it’s a long process, we feel it’s a big step towards sustainability and a more eco-friendly way of providing really good equipment without costing the earth.

 Work still to be done

 Taking action against our consumption of single-use plastic and reducing our carbon footprint is something we’re keen to continue here at Psychi.
 But we’re also concerned with the amount of litter that is still out there, finding its way through our river systems and into our oceans.
 Whenever we take a climbing trip somewhere or go for a wander out into the hills, we always try and take away any litter we see with us, in an attempt to leave the area better than we found it.
 Which gave us an idea, why not get you lot involved as well!
 We’ve decided to run a new competition on Instagram where the Psychi community can send us pictures of their litter picking prowess.
 Be it a beach clean or filling a bag at the crag, we’ll be giving away prizes at random.
-So don’t be afraid to grab a crisp packet here and there and let us know about it!
+So don’t be afraid to grab a crisp packet here and there and let us know about it over on Instagram!